OneMoreSummer/academic-kickstart/content/post/raes-profile-of-english-women’s-u19-wc-squad-not-reflective-of-that-in-the-hundred/index.md

 ---
 93%* of the English Women’s U19 World Cup squad 2023 (n=15) are born in the first half of the year.

-No RAEs are found across the English women players in the eight teams of The Hundred 2022 (n=91).
+No Relative Age Effects (RAEs) are found across the English women players in the eight teams of The Hundred 2022 (n=91).

 ![](women-s-the-hundred-players-2022-n-91-u19-world-cup-squad-2023-n-15-by-birth-quarter.png)